 When students reach year 9, the expectation is that they are at level 2 of the curriculum and heading towards level 3.
 The aim is to have students achieving at level 4 by the end of year 9.

-Students have four eight-week rotations in the following specialist areas – digital, wood/metal, textiles, and food.
+Students have four eight-week rotations in the following specialist areas – digital, materials - resistant, textiles, and processed outcomes - food.
 Two components are covered within each rotation – one from the technological practice strand and another from the knowledge strand or the nature strand.